nine7nine/FSThost-pkgbuild/README.md

 https://github.com/rolesyuk/rt_audio/releases

-Furthermore, he has scripts to build these packages + grab jack2 1.9.14 deb on 20.04;
+Furthermore, he has scripts to build these packages + an automated script to grab jack2 1.9.14 deb on 20.04;

 https://github.com/rolesyuk/rt_audio